vividfog/nordpool-predict-fi/README.md

 ## Co-authors

 The original RF model was initially co-trained with [Autogen](https://github.com/microsoft/autogen).
-GPT-4 was used a lot during coding, but a real human has re-written most of the code and comments by hand, including this README.
-Originally the project was a personal Autogen + AI pair programming evaluation/trial and a hobby project written over 2 weekends.
+Language models were used a lot during coding, but a real human has re-written most of the code and comments by hand, including this README.
+Originally the project was a personal Autogen + AI pair programming evaluation/trial and a hobby project written over 2 weekends, with some updates since.

 In addition to Random Forest, we also tried Linear Regression, GBM and LSTM, and a Random Forest with Linear Regression scaling.
 Out of these, the RF model performed the best, so that's what's used here.

+**Aug 31, 2024:** After grid search [experiments](data/create/91_model_experiments/rf_vs_world.py) measuring Random Forest, XGBoost, Gradient Boosting, and Light GBM, we're currently running XGBoost by default.

-[Continue.dev](https://github.com/continuedev/continue) was the tool of choice for AI pair programming.
+[Continue.dev](https://github.com/continuedev/continue) was and remains the tool of choice for AI pair programming.

 ## Usage